Learn everything you need to know about flavoring kombucha. Create your own mix or try one of the popular kombucha flavors!

 - Tutti Fruit: Use fresh fruit and juice for a fruity kombucha.

-- Citrus-aid: Wash the skins of lemons, oranges, and limes.
+- Citrus-aid: Wash the skins of a lemon, orange, and lime.
 Zest the fruit, then squeeze the juice out of the fruit.
 Add both the zest and the juice to the kombucha.
+(I don’t recommend using bottled orange juice or lemon juice, but a bit of fresh juice with the zest is delicious!)

 - Apple Cinnamon: Add apple juice and a cinnamon stick to your kombucha.

-- Vanilla cream soda: Add vanilla syrup along with a few raisins.
+- Vanilla cream soda: Add vanilla syrup or vanilla beans along with a few raisins.
+This is a huge favorite with my family.
+(See the photo above).

-- Ginger-aid: Add 2 Tbsp of finely grated ginger.
+- Ginger-aid: Add 2 Tbsp of finely grated fresh ginger.

 - Berry-mint: Mix in fresh berries with some mint syrup.